 Why a technical SEO report is misleading

-Many SEO companies are offering an SEO audit as the way to increase a company’s organic search ranking.
+Many SEO companies are offering an SEO audit as a way to increase a company’s organic search ranking.
 An SEO report might cover the following:

 - Error codes and redirects or Meta description length mapped to URL